Skip advert

 Space is good on board, with plenty of headroom and room above for a storage shelf.
 Two-seat models have plenty of room, with a flip-up armrest for the driver, but there's no additional storage between the seats.
 The two-seaters also have a manual handbrake, but those with the Extenso pack and twin passenger seats replace this with an electric handbrake.

-These seats are a little narrow in comparison with the single-seat layout – especially in terms of knee room for the middle passenger – but the added flexibility of the seats compensates for this.
+These seats are a little narrow compared with the single-seat layout – especially in terms of knee room for the middle passenger, because the dashboard gets in the way – but the added flexibility of the seats compensates for this.
 The outer seat flips up to create additional storage, while the back folds down to allow extra-long items to be loaded through from the cargo area.
 Even better is the addition of a vinyl bag that helps protect the cabin from damage.

 The middle seat is small, but the back can be folded down to create a tray table.
 This is in addition to a tray on top of the middle of the dashboard, while there's a lidded bin above the dials, too.
 There are also twin gloveboxes, with a large upper storage area with room for a 15-inch laptop inside.
-The lower glovebox is slightly compromised by the fuse box, but it's not as severely impacted as some other models.
+The lower glovebox is slightly compromised by the fuse box taking up space, but it's not as severely impacted as some other models.

 Also included are decent door bins, as well as 12-volt sockets and USB charging connections, while extra charging can also be added in the load area.